EN

 In Hong Kong, some of the biggest threats to men’s health are cancer, cardiovascular disease, and cerebrovascular disease (e.g., stroke).
 But did you know that health insurance plans cover routine screenings, cancer screenings, and surgery and treatment for cancer and heart disease?
 (Provided that they aren’t pre-existing conditions.)

-Prostate cancer was the third most common cancer among males in Hong Kong in 2019.
+Prostate cancer was the fourth most common cancer among males in Hong Kong in 2021.
 Fortunately, screening and treatment for prostate and other types of cancer are covered by health insurance.
 Medical insurance plans have a Cancer Treatment or Oncology Benefit that covers – up to an annual maximum limit – chemotherapy, radiotherapy, surgery, medicine and drugs, and diagnostic scans and tests.

 Consultations with a cardiologist, neurosurgeon, or neurologist are also covered by insurance and reimbursed under Doctor Specialist fees.
 Surgical procedures such as angioplasty are covered under Inpatient Benefits, and rehabilitation, for example following a stroke, is usually covered under Outpatient Benefits.
 Just make sure to check the sub-limits; most high-end and expat medical plans will reimburse specialist consultations and surgical fees in full with no sub-limit, but for local plans, sub-limits may apply.
 It’s a good idea to check the policy’s terms and conditions to understand the extent of coverage.